On the wave turbulence theory for a stochastic KdV type equation: Introduction

-When adding noises in any weak wave systems, another question one might ask is whether or not the effect of the noise dominates the effect of the weak nonlinearity. {\it We will prove later in the manuscript that the influence of the noise \eqref{KleinGordonNoise} almost disappears in all pairing graphs as well as in all leading (ladder) diagrams (see Lemma \ref{Lemma:PhaseAtSlice0}).
+When adding noises in any weak wave systems, another question one might ask is whether or not the effect of the noise dominates the effect of the weak nonlinearity. {\it We will prove later in the manuscript that the influence of the noise \eqref{KleinGordonNoise} almost disappears in all pairing graphs as well as in all leading (ladder) diagrams.
 As discussed above, those diagrams are where the nonlinearity affects the most, thus there is no competition between the weak nonlinearity and the weak noise.
-Therefore, it is not a concern whether or not the noise is strong (or weak) in comparison with the nonlinearity.} Indeed, except for the special effect on the singularities of the dispersion relation, the noise does not affect the structure of the Feynman diagrams, and the rest of the proof, such as the clustering estimates and the graph classifications, holds independently of the noise.
+Therefore, it is not a concern whether or not the noise is strong (or weak) in comparison with the nonlinearity.} Indeed, {except for the special } effect on the singularities of the dispersion relation, the noise does not affect the structure of the Feynman diagrams, and the rest of the proof holds independently of the noise.